-Don Kanak is the non-executive Chairman of Eastspring Investments, the Asia investment organisation of Prudential plc which is one of Asia’s leading retail asset managers with over US$170 billion in assets under management (as at 30 June, 2017).
-Don is also Chairman of Prudence Foundation Ltd., the community engagement arm of Prudential in Asia, and Chairman of the EU-ASEAN Business Council.
+Don Kanak is the Chairman of Prudential Insurance Growth Markets covering growth markets in Asia and Africa for Prudential plc.
+Don is also Chairman of Prudence Foundation, the community investment arm of Prudential in Asia and Africa, and Chairman of the EU-ASEAN Business Council.

-Don’s research as a Senior Fellow at the Harvard Law School Program on International Financial Systems has focused on climate change policy, especially solutions for reducing deforestation and degradation of natural forests (REDD) and financial frameworks for achieving climate objectives.
-He is also researching infrastructure investment with particular emphasis on emerging markets.
+Don’s research as a Senior Fellow at the Harvard Law School Program on International Financial Systems has focused on climate change policy, including solutions for reducing deforestation and degradation of natural forests (REDD) and financial frameworks for achieving energy transition.
+He has also researched and written on capital market development with particular emphasis on emerging markets.

 Don, based in Hong Kong, has lived and worked in Asia for over 30 years.
 Before moving to Asia in 1986 he was a partner of an international strategic consulting firm.
-From 2008 to 2015, Don served as Chairman of Prudential Corporation Asia.
+From 2008 to 2015, Don served as Chairman of Prudential Corporation Asia and from 2012 to November 2020, as Chairman of Eastspring Investments, the Asia focused asset management business of Prudential plc.
 From 1992 to January 2006, Don served in a number of senior positions at American International Group (AIG), ultimately as Executive Vice Chairman and Chief Operating Officer of AIG.

-In 2011-12 Don chaired the World Economic Forum’s Global Agenda Council on Insurance and Asset Management and has served on several global agenda councils on social security, Southeast Asia/ASEAN and on the Forum’s efforts regarding Sustainable Investment and infrastructure finance.
+In 2011-12 Don chaired the World Economic Forum’s Global Agenda Council on Insurance and Asset Management and has served on several other Forum councils including Social Security, Southeast Asia/ASEAN, Development Finance and currently the Council on SDG Investments.

 Early in his career Don worked at the U.S. Environmental Protection Agency, and maintains a strong interest in sustainability.
+He is on the global Steering Group of the Sustainable Development Investment Partnership (SDIP) and is Co-chair of the SDIP’s ASEAN Hub Steering Group.
 He is a Trustee of WWF-Hong Kong and a member of WWF-U.S.’s National Council.
-He was also a member of the United Nations Global Environment Facility’s Technical Advisory Group on its climate change mitigation strategy.
+He was also a member of the United Nations Global Environment Facility’s Technical Advisory Group on its 2014-18 climate change mitigation strategy.
 Don is also a member of the Council on Foreign Relations and the Society of Financial Services Professionals.

 Don holds a J.D. with honors from Harvard Law School (1980), an M.Litt in Management Studies from University of Oxford (U.K.) (1989), and a B.A. with highest honors in economics (1975) from the University of North Carolina-Chapel Hill.
 He chairs the UNC Global Leadership Council.